Data Lake Service FAQ¶

 How can I explore the data available in the data lake for my project?¶

-- Notebooks (in the PHC) are a ideal sandbox for data exploration.
+- PHC notebooks are an ideal sandbox for data exploration.

 - The notebook environments are pre-installed with the PHC SDK for Python as well as modules useful for data exploration, such as Numpy.
 See the LifeOmic Notebook Service FAQ for more information.